reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 ```

-We will next create our queue in the `ResourceHelper` class with the Java SDK:
+We will next create a standard queue with the AWS Java SDK as shown below:

 ```java
 public class ResourceHelper {